microsoft/gov-solutions/_docs/personnel-security/model-driven-app.md

 ---
-title: Personnel Security - Model Driven App
+title: Personnel Security
-layout: doc
 permalink: /app-starter-kits/personnel-security/model-driven-app
-solution: personnel-security
-parent: Personnel Security
+parent: personnel-security
-grandparent: App Starter Kits
-description: This article explains the features and navigation of the Personnel Security model-driven app, detailing how users can manage the lifecycle of background investigations, adjudications, security clearances, CV (continuous vetting), and AI-enabled features.
+description: This page explains the features and navigation of the Personnel Security model-driven app, including workflows for background investigations, adjudications, and continuous vetting.
 ---

 ## Model-Driven App